Bifurcations in the time-delayed Kuramoto model of coupled oscillators: Exact results: Introduction

-To assess the effects of time delay, a pioneering work within the ambit of the Kuramoto model was its generalization by Yeung and Strogatz~\cite{Yeung:1999} to have a time-delayed global coupling between the oscillators: in terms of delay $\tau >0$, the phase $\theta_j$ of the $j$-th oscillator with natural frequency $\omega_j$ evolves as
+To assess the effects of time delay, a pioneering work within the ambit of the Kuramoto model was pursued by Yeung and Strogatz in Ref.~\cite{Yeung:1999}, in which they considered a generalization that allows for a time-delayed mean-field interaction between the oscillating units.
+Specifically, in terms of a time delay $\tau >0$, the phases evolve in time according to the dynamics